gdha/dupro/README.md

 ### Usage

 This project aims at creating a Korn shell scripting environment which should be portable between Linux, HP-UX, Solaris and AIX.
-Each OS can have its own directory tree as we can see with the following dump command:
+Each OS can have its own directory tree as we can see with the following dump command (on Linux):

 ````
 $ sudo opt/dupro/bin/dupro -v dump